 “Groundwater in the Great Bend Prairie Aquifer often has oxygen and where that is the case, microorganisms typically respire the oxygen instead of nitrate,” Kirk said.

-According to the study results, the wells with the highest contamination were those in fields used for crops, and the isotopic evidence — like a chemical signature — show that the nitrate in the aquifer is from fertilizer.
+According to the study results, the wells with the highest contamination were those in fields used for crops, and the isotopic evidence — like a chemical signature — shows that the nitrate in the aquifer is from fertilizer.
 Kirk said that fertilizers help farmers increase crop yields but excess fertilizer can contaminate water supplies.

 “I don’t know what the future looks like or how we balance these issues — growing food for the world and maintaining health of natural resources to grow that food — but we need to find ways to slow down nitrate accumulation and better manage nitrate into the future,” Kirk said.